kjleitz/marathon-msg/README.md

 # marathon-msg

-Simple messaging app using socket.io
+Simple messaging app using socket.io!

+Working off of the "getting started" chat example.
+Aim is to build an electron messaging application.